ogarrett7/WindowsSG/Lesson6_LDAP_ActiveDirectory.md

 Pro Tip
 Use help or / ? to view command syntax and options efficiently.

-Active Directory PowerShell Commands:

-Essential PowerShell AD Commands

- User & Group Management
+Active Directory PowerShell User & Group Management Commands:

 Add-ADGroupMember – Adds members to an AD group Enable/Disable-ADAccount – Enables or disables an AD account Get-ADUser – Retrieves one or more AD users